Ultimate Packing tips for India | What’s in my Backpack?

 Unless you have a special skin cream or makeup foundation, most toiletries you’re gonna find in India.
 In fact, women usually love buying Indian products such as soaps and shampoos or conditioners, as some are made naturally or with ayurvedic practices in mind.
 Take old or used toiletries with you, so you can use them up and buy cool Indian toiletries to bring home as souvenirs.

 Bio-degradable baby wipes are not something you’ll find in India.
-You just won’t, so it’s best to bring your own.
+You just won’t, so bring your own.
 My suggestion is to buy biodegradable wipes because the toilet and drainage system in India is not strong.
 Biodegradable tissues are eco-friendly.

 For those who haven’t had experience with the squat toilet or have bad knees, I recommend a female urinary device like the Freshette or the GoGirl.
 In India and Southeast Asia, you will have a run in with a squat toilet sooner or later.
 (For more on how to use it, read here).